google/cronet-transport-for-okhttp/README.md

     on the Cronet engine or built on top of this library.
   - It's not possible to set multiple values for a single header key in outgoing requests, Cronet uses the last value provided.
+  - `Accept-Encoding` are automatically populated by Cronet based on the engine configuration.
+Custom values are ignored.
   - The `Response` object doesn't have the following fields set:
     - `handshake`
     - `priorResponse`